About Viking Launch

 About the Seminars

 Viking Launch students will complete a preparation course or thematic seminar that will prepare them for careers in education, environmental science, law, marine biology, pre-med and other professional fields.
-New this year, students will choose from 1- or 2-credit seminars.
+Students will choose from 1- or 2-credit seminars.
 These seminars are graded Satisfactory/Unsatisfactory (S/U).

 First Year Experience (FYE)/Pre-Medicine Preparation Seminar